2 mins read

 It’s our most popular device integration and we couldn’t be happier to sync Fitbit data into our app so users can dive deeper into their health.

-How Our Fitbit Integration Works
+How Our Fitbit/Google Health Integration Works

 Once connected, the app will automatically pull the data into your Diary.
 You can use the ‘Force Sync’ feature to import data from prior days.